-- If T is insignificant with respect to 2^n , emit '0' and return; - If T is significant with respect to 2^n , emit '1'; - If root node N(T) is significant with respect to 2^n , emit '1', otherwise emit '0'; - Call TreeSignificance() for each subtree with root node as offspring of N(T) with threshold 2n; - Return;
+- If \mathcal{T} is insignificant with respect to 2^n , emit '0' and return; - If T is significant with respect to 2^n , emit '1'; - If root node $N(\mathcal{T})$ is significant with respect to 2^n , emit '1', otherwise emit '0'; - Call TreeSignificance() for each subtree with root node as offspring of N(T) with threshold 2n; - Return;

 2.3.
-Proposed adaptive significance-tree selection
+Proposed Adaptive Significance-Tree Selection

-The SPIHT-style significance trees proposed for audio coding so far are rather arbitrary.
+The SPIHT-style significance trees proposed for one-dimensional data so far are rather arbitrary.
 They are simply derived by projecting the known 2-D trees into the vector notation of 1-D structures.
-To establish better tree structures and to capture the dynamically variant spectral behavior of audio signals, we predefine a set of significance-trees and dynamically select the locally optimal ones for each audio frame.
+To establish better tree structures and in the case of audio data to capture the dynamically variant spectral behavior, we predefine a set of significance-trees and dynamically select the locally optimal ones for each data frame.

 For tree construction, in general, it is important to recall that trees should be built in such a way that the coefficients that are most likely to be large in magnitude are located close to the roots of the trees, whereas the small coefficients should be located at the outer leaves.
 The larger the (sub)-trees that contain small coefficients are, the more efficient the coding will be.
+In contrast to [15] we used non-complete significance trees by placing remaining nodes at the last treelevel.

-In Section 3, we consider m = 8 with equally sized subtrees and m = 10 with logarithmically sized subtrees.
-For logarithmically sized subtrees, the number of coefficients in a segment doubles from segment to segment.
-With m segments and four trees to choose from in each segment, this yields $\mu = 65.536$ possible trees (tree selection needs 16 bits per frame) for the equally sized and $\mu = 1.048.576$ (bit cost of 20 bits per frame) for the logarithmically sized subtrees.
+In this paper we design the set of μ possible significance-trees by constructing these trees out of m subtrees with different roots and different sorting orders.
+The coding cost to encode the tree selection information is $log_2(\mu)$ bits per frame.
+We considered m = 8 with equally sized subtrees and m = 10 with logarithmically sized subtrees.
+See Fig. 2 for an illustration of the trees.
+Each subtree was selected from four different types of trees (ascending, descending, concave oder convex) yielding $\mu = 65.536$ possible trees (tree selection needs 16bit per frame) for the equally sized and $\mu = 1.048.576$ (bit cost of 20bit per frame) for the logarithmically sized subtrees.